Middleburg, Virginia | AUGUST 17-20, 2023

 Since catching the culinary bug as a young boy, Moore has dedicated years of blood, sweat and tears to get where he is.
 He graduated from Le Cordon Bleu in 2003 and decided to head West to San Jose, CA, where he secured a job at McCormick & Schmick’s Seafood Restaurants.
 After seven years, he returned to Chicago, where he became the sous chef for the Chicago Bears, before moving on to a series of restaurants working as a successful chef and restaurateur.
 Moore has had the privilege of cooking for Super Bowls, NBA Finals, and even Barack and Michelle Obama on multiple occasions, but he admits his grandmother will always be his first and biggest fan.

-Moore has appeared on popular culinary competition shows like Bravo TV’s “Welcome To Waverly” and Food Network’s “Chopped.”
-“Beat Bobby flay and Food Network’s “Vegas Chef Prizefight,” where he earned and won head chef of the all-new $10 million steakhouse, Bugsy & Meyer’s Steakhouse at Flamingo Las Vegas.
-Moore believes food is an opportunity to step back from theworld and connect with people on a deeper level, and has brought this spirit to the fast-paced world of Las Vegas.
-While Moore has enjoyed many successes, there is still more he wishes to achieve--he strives to prove to his family and himself that all his hard work has not gone in vain, and that he can represent Chicago.
+Moore has appeared on popular culinary competition shows like Bravo TV’s "Welcome To Waverly" and Food Network’s "Chopped."
+"Beat Bobby flay and Food Network’s "Vegas Chef Prizefight," where he earned and won head chef of the all-new $10 million steakhouse, Bugsy & Meyer’s Steakhouse at Flamingo Las Vegas.
+Moore believes food is an opportunity to step back from the world and connect with people on a deeper level, and has brought this spirit to the fast-paced world of Las Vegas.
+While Moore has enjoyed many successes, there is still more he wishes to achieve-- he strives to prove to his family and himself that all his hard work has not gone in vain, and that he can represent both the South and the South Side in the bright lights of Vegas.
+Now working on solo project, where he brings American southern influences to Chicago in the near future.

 Melba Wilson

 Melba Wilson was “born, bred and buttered in Harlem.”
 Today she proudly represents her New York neighborhood as one of the most successful African-American women in the restaurant and catering businesses.
-Her achievements are countless and her reputation in the food service industry is stellar.
+Her achievements are countless, with the most recent being a James Beard Award Nomination, and her reputation in the food service industry is stellar.
 Her style, poise and love of entertaining have made Melba’s Restaurant a New York landmark frequented by music, TV and movie stars, New York City’s elite, locals and travelers from around the world.

 Melba’s drive to succeed started at an early age with a sharp eye and impeccable insight.
 Her first opportunity to learn about the restaurant business was at Harlem’s famous Sylvia’s Restaurant, where she held a variety of service and managerial positions.
 It was Melba who conceptualized and launched the popular Sunday Gospel Brunch, which was so successful that the restaurant industry’s elite quickly came calling.